-Joint checking accounts are a great option for couples, parents and children, or senior citizens and caregivers.
-A joint checking account functions like a regular checking account.
+A joint checking account is a great option for couples, parents and their children, and senior citizens and caregivers.
+A joint checking account functions just like an individual checking account.
 The only difference is that both individuals on the account are able to make transactions.

 - Social security number/card